QR Code Data Types

 Tracking Compatibility

-Trackable types: URL, Smart, and Bulk (when each row points to a URL)
+Trackable types: URL, Business Card, PDF, Review Collection, App Stores, Shortlink, Smart, and Bulk (when each row points to a URL).

 Next Steps